davygravy/rescue-dg/README.md

 # rescue-dg

-**rescue-dg** is bootable root file system for Kirkwood SoC devices, residing in NAND flash, produced using Buildroot-2021.05
+**rescue-dg** is bootable root file system for Kirkwood SoC devices, residing in NAND flash, produced with Buildroot-2021.05, and built completely from scratch.
+It has a variety of utilities and apps in it for setting up SATA/USB/MMC storage, networking, uboot environment, backup of data (rsync), cloning (dd) and recovering drive contents (ddrescue).

-Built from scratch, against buildroot-2021.05.

 Tested on/supports four machine types/machids:
 - Pogoplug V2 (aka Pink,though I have a gray V2)
 - Pogoplug V4/Mobile (with and without SATA port)
 - Seagate GoFlexHome/GoFlexNet (counting these as one type)
-- Zyxel NAS-320 2-bay NSA
+- Zyxel NAS-320 2-bay NAS

-Uses linux 5.6.5, minimized for kernel/uImage size, culled hardware unlikely to be connected to a Kirkwood device during rescue/setup.
+Uses linux 5.6.5, minimized for kernel/uImage size.
 Utilities include:
  - network utilities and apps: dropbear, ntpd, wget(https-capable)
  - fdisk and gdisk